ysyk2021/the-power-of-persistence-how-to-keep-moving-forward-when-the-going-gets-tough/src/chapter-6-2.md

-Chapter: Strategies for Building Resilience to Maintain Persistence
+Strategies for Building Resilience to Maintain Persistence
 ===================================================================

 This chapter explores strategies for building resilience to maintain persistence in the face of challenges.
 Developing resilience is crucial for staying motivated and continuing to move forward when the going gets tough.
 By implementing these strategies, individuals can cultivate inner strength and overcome obstacles on their journey towards success.